Table of Contents

 A field organizer must be able to develop a compelling message that resonates with the target audience.
 This message should effectively communicate the organization’s vision and goals and inspire people to take action.
 It should be simple, clear, and persuasive enough to sway the opinions of undecided voters.

 An excellent example of effective message development is the 2008 Obama campaign’s “Hope and Change” slogan.
-The slogan was simple, positive, and inspired hope and optimism in people across the country.
-The campaign effectively used this message across various platforms, creating a consistent narrative that helped them win the election.
+The slogan was simple, positive, and inspired hope and optimism in people nationwide.
+The campaign effectively utilized this message across various platforms, creating a consistent narrative that contributed to their election victory.

 Relationship building